pkgcloud/pkgcloud/docs/providers/openstack/getting-started-compute.md

 ## Using pkgcloud

-In this example, we're going to create a Openstack compute client, create two servers, and then output their details to the command line.
+In this example, we're going to create a OpenStack compute client, create two servers, and then output their details to the command line.

 *Note: We're going to use [lodash.js](https://lodash.com) for some convenience functions.*
 *Note: For DevStack, change AuthUrl to http://<devstackIP>:5000*